 Oscar winning movies, Emmy-nominated TV shows – Paul Alexander has watched them all.
 But occasionally he opens his laptop and does a bit of writing.

-For Wild Child Animation, Paul is currently head writer and script editor for an adult animated comedy called Butthole Biscuits.
 His other current projects include, for Lime Pictures, the pilot of a new musical sitcom TV series.
 He has also been commissioned to turn a movie he wrote for Gold Circle Films (From Me to You) into a stage show.

 Other recent ventures include helping create some new standup material with (and for) Jasper Carrott and for the stage he is developing a new musical based on the world’s most famous consulting detective for West End producer AP Enterprises.